Samannoy-utah/Covid-Dashboard-ME-6250/README.md

 This was crashing and exiting the code as soon as the error was found.

-*Fix:* Exceptional handling has been implemented with try except statements that throws an error message when the code faces any issue and mentions the country name that faced the issue.
+*Fix:* Exception handling has been implemented with try except statements that throws an error message when the code faces any issue and mentions the country name that faced the issue.

 - [ ] Part 2